This blog post is all about the best Bucharest travel guide.

 The portions here were huge and the food very tasty.
 If you’re visiting Therme Spa, I’d definitely recommend eating here.

-Bucharest Travel Guide: Things to See & Do in Bucharest
+Best Things to Do in Bucharest

 - Carturesti Carusel Bookstore (one of the prettiest bookstores I’ve ever seen)